5th Health Services Brigade Welcomes Col. Cole

-The 5th Health Services Brigade color guard stands at attention during a change of command ceremony, Saturday, Sept.
-13, 2025, at Fort Sam Houston, San Antonio, TX, where the unit bid farewell to U.S. Army Reserve Col. Miller King and welcomed Col. Oluwaseun Cole.
+U.S. Army Reserve Col. Oluwaseun Cole, commander of the 5th Health Services Brigade, addresses the audience during a change of command ceremony, Saturday, Sept.
+13, 2025, at Fort Sam Houston, San Antonio, TX.
 (U.S. Army Reserve photo by Staff Sgt.
 Adam Meyer.)

 |Date Taken: